awayken/bri-is-dumb/README.md

-# bri-is-dumb
+# miles-is-dumb

-Bri is dumb but also many other things.
+Miles is dumb but also many other things.